ElsevierDev/scopusWidgets/README.md

 # scopusWidgets
-Integration code snippets
+This repository provides examples of integration with Scopus through simple HTML, Javascript and CSS based widgets.

-Code snippets to integrate in external web sites such as Institution and Library portals.

-Uses Scopus inward links to search in Scopus.
+These code snippets can be integrated in external web sites such as Institution and Library portals.
+They use Scopus standard inward links to search in Scopus.